-Things to do in Colorado in Winter
+Best Things to Do in Colorado in Winter

 1. Go Skiing or Snowboarding

-Colorado is considered by many as the best ski and snowboarding destination in the USA.
+Colorado is considered by many to be the best ski and snowboarding destination in the USA.
 There are over 25 ski resorts in the state spread across the Rocky Mountains that have slopes for beginners, experts, and everyone in between.
-Because of Colorado’s high altitude, the snow is plentiful.
-It can be skied from October through April and is known for being both dry and fluffy, making it perfect for skiing.

 Where to go Skiing and Snowboarding in Colorado

-Ski towns are scattered around Colorado giving you plenty of options to choose from.
+Ski towns are scattered around Colorado, giving you plenty of options to choose from.

-- Vail has one of the largest resorts and some of the best and most diverse terrain in Colorado.
+• Vail has one of the largest resorts and some of the best and most diverse terrain in Colorado.

-- Steamboat Springs is less crowded than other ski towns and is great for families.
+• Steamboat Springs Ski Resort is less crowded than other ski towns and is great for families.
 It is less expensive than more well-known towns like Aspen or Vail.
-Howelsen Hill Ski Area is North America’s oldest operating ski area.
-It is the cheapest option and is perfect for new skiers.
-The Steamboat Resort provides 1,200 hectares of skiable terrain for all experience levels.

 2. Cross Country Skiing